Subbuteo Tribute Website.

 Soccer 3-D also have a range of accessories which nearly match the teams for sheer choice of finish.
 You can have fences, referees and balls in just about any colour you fancy.
 In addition, the new Soccer 3D version of the Astropitch has been very well received by the table soccer community.

-A new product for 2009, these teams and sets are made in China by Spanish company Netcam, essentially for the Spanish market.
-The original range was solidly La Liga based, but other famous national club sides and sets are now appearing.
+A new product for 2009, these teams and sets were made in China by Spanish company Netcam, essentially for the Spanish market.
+The original range was solidly La Liga based, but other famous national club sides and sets appeared later.
 Netcam have licences with individual clubs for other figures/collectables such as FT Champs.
 This means that they can sell officially licensed products, which certainly helps the look of the range.

-There are presently two different styles of box set, and a team range.
+There were two different styles of box set, and a team range.
 The larger "Big Match" box sets feature two famous rivals in an appropriately illustrated box.
 The version shown here is the original "el clasica" version featuring Real Madrid and Barcelona.
-Alternatives include the Madrid derby, and the Milan derby.
-A cheaper "play set" comes in a more generic box, and a Liverpool version is shown here.
-The second side in these sets is an unnamed team.
-The boxed team range is slowly expanding, and they come in an attractive display box.
+Alternatives included the Madrid derby, and the Milan derby.
+A cheaper "play set" came in a more generic box, and a Liverpool version is shown here.
+The second side in these sets was usually an unnamed team.

 Total Soccer now has its own page if you are interested in collecting the teams for this range (or you just want to browse the selection shown!)